Implementation confidence centre

 • Keep a record of the component or layout slug used so future edits start from the right source block.

-• After importing into an ESP, verify that tracking links, merge tags, and unsubscribe logic did not alter structure unexpectedly.
+• After importing into a platform, verify that tracking links, merge tags, and unsubscribe logic did not alter structure unexpectedly.

 Common email client pitfalls